IanSkinner1982/Tic-Tac-Toe-C64/README.md

-# Tik-Tak-Toe-C64
+# Tic-Tac-Toe-C64
-A tik tak toe game for the C64
+A tic tac toe game for the C64

+credits:

+[@drskinner (Myles Skinner)](https://github.com/drskinner/) for fixing a lot of bugs